AlexJones0/obfusCate/README.md

 3. Everything needed to run the project should now be installed!
 You can see the [Usage section](#3-usage) to see how you are intended to run the program!

 *Note:* Alternatively, you can just try running some install scripts I have set up that will try and determine your python executable alias for you - but there is no guarantees that these will work for your OS!
-On Windows open Powershell / Windows Terminal / cmd and run `./install.bat`, and on Linux / Mac open a terminal and run `./install.sh`.
+On Windows open Powershell / Windows Terminal / cmd and run `install.bat`, and on Linux / Mac open a terminal and run `./install.sh`.
 This should complete this installation process for you.

 <br></br>